 Built as a Victorian country railway station, the Old Station, Tintern is a charming site to visit for a quiet relaxing day out or to start your walk through the beautiful Wye Valley.
 The site features a pleasing riverside walk and meadows to explore, a children’s adventure play area with equipment suitable for 2 to 12s, a wide picnic site with barbecues for hire or tearoom if you prefer.The signal box houses changing exhibitions from local artists and crafts people so there’s plenty to look at.
 The Circle of Legends wood carvings which are hidden around feature local mythical or historic characters, forming a series of trails throughout Monmouthshire with delightful surprises where one least expects them.

 Tredegar House is one of the architectural wonders of Wales and one of the most significant late 17th-century houses in the whole of the British Isles.
+Situated within 90 acres of beautiful gardens and parkland, this delightful red brick house provides an ideal setting for a fantastic day out.
 For more than 500 years the house was home to one of the greatest Welsh families, the Morgans, later Lords Tredegar.
+The Morgan family owned more than 40,000 acres in Monmouthshire, Breconshire and Glamorgan at the end of the 18th century.
+Their lives impacted on the population of south-east Wales socially, economically and politically and influenced the heritage of the area.

 Enchanting, romantic ruins overlook the small town of Usk, and the wide river valley beyond.
 Within a natural and peaceful setting, the ancient walls are covered with creeper, and old stone towers invite you to explore.
 This is a medieval castle that fell into disuse 500 years ago, waiting to be discovered.

 In the picturesque and historic riverside town of Usk is a museum run by dedicated volunteers with “one of the best collections of its kind in Britain”.
-Housed in an ancient malt barn with adjacent buildings, the Museum has 5000+ exhibits collected by local enthusiasts over the past 50 years in order to preserve the heritage of the life and work of country people in the Welsh Borders from Victorian times and onwards.
-The museum houses a unique collection artefacts from the smallest handtools and household items through to large agricutural machinery and vintage tractors.
+Housed in an ancient malt barn with adjacent buildings, Usk Rural Life Museum has 5000+ exhibits collected by local enthusiasts over the past 50 years in order to preserve the heritage of the life and work of country people in the Welsh Borders, from Victorian times onward.
+The museum houses a unique collection of artefacts, from the smallest hand tools and household items through to large agricultural machinery and vintage tractors.

 White Castle is one of the most well preserved castles in Monmouthshire, with wonderful views over the surrounding countryside.